Doowybbob/EP_24LCXX/README.md

 eeprom.readEEROM(aadr, ret, len);
 ```

+Where,<br>
-Where 	addr is a 16 bit address to read from within memory.
+addr is a 16 bit address to read from within memory.<br>
-		ret is a pointer to a variable that will hold the data read from memory.
+ret is a pointer to a variable that will hold the data read from memory.<br>
-		len is the number of bytes that should be read from memory.
+len is the number of bytes that should be read from memory.<br>